Drummond reveals Embiid is back practicing with Sixers and says, ‘He looks ready to me'

 Complete coverage of the Philadelphia 76ers and their rivals in the NBA from NBC Sports Philadelphia.

-He laughed a couple of times as he realized that he was clearly not sharing information aligned with the Sixers’ official messaging.
+He laughed a couple of times as he realized that he was clearly not sharing information aligned with the Sixers’ messaging.
+(Later in the afternoon, the Sixers listed Embiid as questionable.
+A team official said he would be re-evaluated the following day.)

 “He looks ready to me,” Drummond said.
 “Obviously, it’s up to him if he feels comfortable going out there quite yet, but he looked fine to me.
 He’s been moving around.
 He wore his mask.